 Experience a season of adventure counting birds every morning with the Integrated Monitoring in Bird Conservation Regions (IMBCR) program!
-You'll travel north with the spring through the western portions of Texas, Oklahoma, Kansas, and Nebraska.
+You will work throughout Arizona and western New Mexico on public and private lands moving from lower elevation to higher elevation throughout the season.